csb6/bluebird/notes/spec.md

 The type of a variable, once specified in an initialization or declaration, cannot be changed.

-#### Legal Usage

-Let there be two types, `a` and `b`, that are being used together.
-Types can be legally used together in a couple of different contexts, which are:
+*Primitive types* are builtin types that do not need to be defined explicitly and are available in all programs.
+They are: `Integer`, `Boolean`, `Character`, and `Float`.

+Primitive types have a set of *primitive operations*, which are the builtin operators that can be used on these types.
+These operators are inherited when types are derived from primitive types.

+*Anonymous types* are types that are created as part of a statement that is not a type definition statement.
+The most common places for this to occur is in initialization statements, the declaration of fields in record types, or in the formal parameter lists of functions.
+These types are structurally compatible with other types (e.g. a `ref Integer` parameter can accept any argument with a type that has a definition reading `ref Integer` or a descendent subtype of any such type).

+### Assignment/initialization

-a. *Assignment/Initialization*  - `a` is the the type of a variable `Va`, `b` is the type of an expression `Eb` being assigned to `Va`.
+`a` is the the type of a variable `Va`, `b` is the type of an expression `Eb` being assigned to `Va`.

-    This context includes assignment/initialization statements, argument passing into a function call, and the assignment of values from an initialization list to the corresponding fields in an array or record.
+This rule applies to assignment/initialization statements, argument passing into a function call, and the assignment of values from an initialization list to the corresponding fields in an array or record.

-    If `Eb` fulfills one of the following conditions, `Eb` is said to be *assignable* to `Va`:
+If one of the following conditions is true, `Eb` is said to be *assignable* to `Va`:

 - `a` and `b` are the same type
 - `b` is a descendent of `a`
 - `b` is a literal type that can be implicitly converted to `a`.
 This is valid if one of the following is true:

    - `a` is `Character`, a subtype of `Character`, or a type whose ancestor is `Character` and `b` is a character literal that meets the constraints of `a`.
    - `a` is a ranged integer type and `b` is an integer literal that meets the constraints of `a`.
    - `a` is a floating point type and `b` is a floating point or integer literal that meets the constraints of `a`.
    - `a` is an array type containing type `c`. `c` is either: `Character`, a subtype of `Character`, or a type whose ancestor is `Character`. `Eb` is an initialization list containing expressions which are assignable to variables of type `c` and the length of `Eb` is less than or equal to the length of `a`, if `a` has a specified length.
    - `a` is a record type. `Eb` is an initialization list containing `n` expressions which are each assignable to the corresponding fields of `a`. `n` = the number of fields in `a`.

 Otherwise, the usage is illegal and the program is invalid.

+### Unary expressions

+Unary expressions have form: `op` `a`.
+There are two kinds of unary expressions: primitive and user-defined.

+Primitive unary operators are builtin and operate on primitive types.

+User-provided binary operators map to functions that have the same name as the operator (enclosed in double-quotes) and one parameter.
+These overloads are found either in the standard library, third-party libraries, or the current file.

+#### Primitive unary operators

+`a` is the type of an expression `Ea`, `op` is a binary operator.
+There is an expression `op Ea`.

+`a` can only be used with `op` if one of the following rules is matched and true:

+- If `a` is a numeric type, then `op` is an *unary arithmetic operator* or *unary bitwise operator*.
+- If `a` is a boolean type, then `op` is an *unary logical operator*.

+If `a` is not a primitive type and/or does not match these conditions, the program is invalid.

+#### User-provided unary operator overloads

+`a` is the type of an expression `Ea`, `op` is a binary operator.
+There is an expression `op Ea`.
+There are two different search criteria (see next section for search order) to find the right overloads:

+1. A function with the signature: `function "op"(a)` is searched for; if found, then `op Ea` is translated into a call to that overload with `Ea` as its argument.

+2. An overload is searched for with signature: `function "op"(c)` such that `c` is a descendent of `a`.
+If more than one such overload is found, the program is incorrectly formed.
+If only one match is found, this overload is used similar to the first case (see prior paragraph).

+#### Selection of operator overload

+First, a function matching the first set of search criteria under the User-Provided Unary Operator Overloads section should be looked for; in other words, try to find an overload exactly matching the types of this unary expression's operand.

+If not successful, search for a primitive operator using the procedure outlined under the Primitive Unary Operators section.

+If still not successful, search for a user-provided overload using the second set of search criteria under the User-Provided Unary Operator Overloads section.

+If still not successful, then the program is invalid; the operator is being used improperly.

+### Binary expressions

+Binary expressions have form: `a` `op` `b`.
+There are two kinds of binary expressions: primitive and user-defined.

+Primitive binary operators are builtin and operate on primitive types.

+User-provided binary operators map to functions that have the same name as the operator (enclosed in double-quotes) and two parameters.
+These overloads are found either in the standard library, third-party libraries, or the current file.

+#### Primitive binary operators

-b. *Primitive Binary Operators* - `a` is the type of an expression `Ea`, `op` is a binary operator, and `b` is the type of an expression `Eb`.
-There is an expression `Ea op Eb`.
+`a` is the type of an expression `Ea`, `op` is a binary operator, and `b` is the type of an expression `Eb`. `a` and `b` are primitive types.
+There is a expression `Ea op Eb`.

-    Note that user-provided binary operators/overloads map to function calls, so an overload matching `op(`Ea`, `Eb`)` would be searched for using the semantics of Context A.
-    Context B only applies for primitive types, which are: integer, boolean, character, and floating point types.
-These types have predefined operations that we call "primitive".

-    `a` and `b` can only be legally used together in a primitive binary expression if they are *compatible*; otherwise, the program is invalid and should be rejected.
+`a` and `b` can only be legally used together in a primitive binary expression if they are *compatible*; otherwise, the program is invalid.

-    For `a` and `b` to be *compatible* in a primitive binary expression, exactly one of the following must be true:
+For `a` and `b` to be *compatible* in a primitive binary expression, two conditions must hold:

+1. Exactly one of the following must be true:
    - `a` and `b` are the same type
    - `b` is a descendent of `a`
    - `a` is a descendent of `b`

+2. One of these rules must be matched and true:
+   - If `a` is a numeric type, then `op` is a *binary arithmetic operator*, *binary bitwise operator*, *comparison operator*, or a *range operator*.
+   - If `a` is a boolean type, then `op` is a *binary logical operator* or an *equality operator*
+   - If `a` is a character type, then `op` is a *comparison operator*.

+If `a` and `b` are not primitive types and/or do not match these conditions, the program is invalid.

+#### User-provided binary operator overloads

+`a` is the type of an expression `Ea`, `op` is a binary operator, and `b` is the type of an expression `Eb`.
+There is an expression `Ea op Eb`.
+There are two different search criteria (see next section for search order) to find the right overloads:

+1. A function with the signature: `function "op"(a, b)` is searched for; if found, then `Ea op Eb` is translated into a call to that overload with `Ea` and `Eb` as its arguments.

+2. An overload is searched for with signature: `function "op"(c, d)` such that `c` is equal to `a` or a descendent of `a`, and `d` is equal to `b` or a descendent of `b`.
+If more than one such overload is found, the program is incorrectly formed.
+If only one match is found, this overload is used similar to the first case (see prior paragraph).

+#### Selection of operator overload

+First, a function matching the first set of search criteria under the User-Provided Binary Operator Overloads section should be looked for; in other words, try to find an overload exactly matching the two types of this binary expression's operands.

+If not successful, search for a primitive operator using the procedure outlined under the Primitive Binary Operators section.

+If still not successful, search for a user-provided overload using the second set of search criteria under the User-Provided Binary Operator Overloads section.

+If still not successful, then the program is invalid; the operator is being used improperly.